 Tone: We monitor if the tone is positive, negative or neutral.

 An article or broadcast about your company or business is often a fantastic coup, but made all that much sweeter by objectively measuring its impact.

-More information on measuring media hits can be found in this article by the Institute for Public Relations.
+More information on measuring media hits can be found in this best dating app for men by the Institute for Public Relations.